 Use the best lighting

-Looking good on camera for your Zoom call is heavily dependant on the lighting in your home office.
+Looking good on camera for your Zoom call heavily depends on the lighting in your home office.
 The most flattering light will come from directly in front of you and shine on your face.
 If possible, position yourself to face a window.
-Natural light is the most flattering and the direct light source will smooth out any imperfections.
+Natural light is the most flattering, and the direct light source will smooth out any imperfections.

 But what if that isn’t an option?
 In that case:

-Invest in a cheap ring light.
-You might think these are just for YouTubers and influencers but I promise, they’re a great investment for anyone who joins video calls.
+Invest in a small video conference light.
+You might think these are just for YouTubers and influencers, but I promise, they’re a great investment for anyone who’s regularly doing video calls.
 I recently upgraded my lighting to this set of two video conference lights by HumanCentric I got on Amazon, which makes a HUGE difference.
 Check it out:

 Position your camera lens properly

 Your camera lens should be at eye level or slightly above.
 Most people keep their camera angle too low and it can be unflattering.
 Prop your laptop up on a few books or purchase an inexpensive stand and you’ll be good to go.

-Bonus tip: when you’re speaking, look into the camera lens and not at the screen.
+Bonus tip: When speaking, look into the camera lens and not at the screen.
 Your coworkers will feel more of a connection to you and to what you’re saying.